East Coast

 Spring in Acadia

-March is still winter in Maine and April is chilly with days in the 50s Fahrenheit.
-The visibility is limited with numerous foggy days.
+March is still winter in Maine, and April is chilly, with days in the 50s Fahrenheit.
+Visibility is limited, with numerous foggy days.
 May warms up with highs in the 60s.
-With weather on the cool side, visitors can explore the park with far less visitors, until the summer sun starts to shine.
+With the weather on the cool side, visitors can explore the park with far fewer visitors until the summer sun starts to shine.

 Summer in Acadia

-As high season, the days are glorious during the summer.
-High temperatures can reach the 90s Fahrenheit though the next day can be foggy as the weather is effected by the Atlantic.
+Summer is high season, and the days are glorious.
+High temperatures can reach the 90s Fahrenheit, though the next day can be foggy, as the weather is affected by the Atlantic.
 Dressing in layers is essential, especially on the water.
-Overnight temperatures can reach the mid 40s F. Water temperatures ranges between 50 and 60 degrees F all summer.
+Overnight temperatures can reach the mid-40s F. Water temperatures range between 50 and 60 degrees F all summer.

 A Brief History of Acadia

-In 1604 Sameul de Champlain sailed by the area and named it Isles des Monts Desert.
+In 1604, Samuel de Champlain sailed by the area and named it Isles des Monts Desert.
 The largest area of the park is still called Mount Desert Island.

 The U.S. government named the area Sieur de Monts National Monument in 1916, then later redesignated the monument Lafayette National Park in 1919.
-A final name change happened in 1929, Acadia National Park was born.
+A final name change occurred in 1929, and Acadia National Park was born.
 It’s the oldest national park east of the Mississippi River.

 Trenton Bridge Lobster Pound